-While winter is one of the most popular times for visitors you can find fun all year round.
-And, some killer hotel and resort deals during the off-season.
+While winter is one of the most popular times for visitors, you can find fun all year round.
+And you’ll see some killer hotel and resort deals during the off-season.

 This article will include things to do in and around metro Phoenix.
-I’ll write another post about fun trips to take in the state of Arizona that are more than an hour from the city.
-So, without further ado, here is the list of the top things to do in Phoenix, from a local’s perspective.
+So, without further ado, here is the list of the top things to do in Phoenix from a local’s perspective.

 Some links in this article may be affiliate links, which means that if you purchase through them, I receive a small commission.
 This will never cost you extra.
 Please read the disclosures to learn more.

 Phoenix is the fifth-largest city in the United States.
 It’s huge!
 So, there are a tremendous amount of things to see and do, and I can’t possibly capture them all.
 Instead, I pulled together a list of the top spots to see.

 But first, here are a few quick lists to tempt your interest.
 If you see what you want, jump down to learn more about the activities and sites, including their location, hours, and costs (where applicable).

 If you only have a few days in Phoenix, you’ll need to make the most of your time.
 These activities are unique to Phoenix and are must-sees on my list.

 - Musical Instrument Museum